-The Agriculture, Forestry, and other Land Use (AFOLU) sector roughly contributes with a quarter (10-12 PgCO2e.yr-1) of the total anthropogenic greenhouse gas (GHG) emissions (50 PgCO2e.yr-1) (Smith et al., 2014) through a few human activities: deforestation, forest degradation, and agriculture including cropland soils, paddy rice, and livestock (Smith et al., 2014).
-Despite the acknowledged importance of the emissions from the land use sector in global mitigation strategies, assessing GHG emissions and removals from this sector remains technically and conceptually challenging (Abad-Viñas et al., 2014; Ciais et al., 2014).
-This challenge relates to an incomplete understanding of the processes that control the emissions from the land use sector (Houghton et al., 2012), especially post-disturbance dynamics (Frank et al., 2015; Poorter et al., 2016) and to various sources of error that range from inconsistent definitions, methods, and technical capacities (Romijn et al., 2012, 2015; Abad-Viñas et al., 2014), to special features of the land use sector such as legacy and reversibility/nonpermanence effects (Estrada et al., 2014), or to the difficulty to separate anthropogenic from natural emissions (Estrada et al., 2014; Smith et al., 2014).
-As a result, the AFOLU emissions are the most uncertain of the all the sectors in the global budget, reaching up to 50 percent of the emissions mean (Houghton et al., 2012; Smith et al., 2014; Tubiello et al., 2015).
-This is important since uncertainties jeopardize the effectiveness of the AFOLU sector to contribute to climate change mitigation.
-Thus, country compliances to their mitigation targets are likely to be controversial when the uncertainty is equal to or greater than the pledged emission reductions (Grassi et al., 2008; Pelletier et al., 2015).
+The AFOLU sector roughly contributes with a quarter (10-12 PgCO2e.yr-1) of the total 80 anthropogenic GHG emissions (50 PgCO2e.yr-1) (Smith et al., 2014) through a few human 81 activities: deforestation, forest degradation, and agriculture including cropland soils, paddy 82 rice, and livestock (Smith et al., 2014).
+Despite the acknowledged importance of the 83 emissions from the land use sector in global mitigation strategies, assessing GHG emissions 84 and removals from this sector remains technically and conceptually challenging (Abad-Viñas 85 et al., 2014; Ciais et al., 2014).
+This challenge relates to an incomplete understanding of the 86 processes that control the emissions from the land use sector (Houghton et al., 2012), 87 especially post-disturbance dynamics (Frank et al., 2015; Poorter et al., 2016) and to various 88 sources of error that range from inconsistent definitions, methods, and technical capacities 89 (Romijn et al., 2012, 2015; Abad-Viñas et al., 2014), to special features of the land use sector 90 91 such as legacy and reversibility/non-permanence effects (Estrada et al., 2014), or to the 92 difficulty to separate anthropogenic from natural emissions (Estrada et al., 2014; Smith et al., 2014).
+As a result, the AFOLU emissions are the most uncertain of the all the sectors in the 93 global budget, reaching up to 50 percent of the emissions mean (Houghton et al., 2012; Smith 94 et al., 2014; Tubiello et al., 2015).
+This is important since uncertainties jeopardize the 95 effectiveness of the AFOLU sector to contribute to climate change mitigation.
+Thus, country 96 compliances to their mitigation targets are likely to be controversial when the uncertainty is equal to or greater than the pledged emission reductions (Grassi et al., 2008; Pelletier et al.,